skarlekar/smart-quora/README.md

 An additional issue is that, while you cannot update your own assets to enrich yourselves, you can update and enrich or impoverish another user by directly updating their corresponding _QuoraUser_ asset through direct CRUD operations.

 #### Solution 2
-Let us fix t
 One solution to this issue is to create a _Escrow_ account for each question which deducts the offer from the inquirer's account as soon as they pose a question.
 Once the question is awarded (or defaulted), the amount gets released from the Escrow account back to the awardee or the original inquirer (in case of default).

-Make sure that the
+The direct CRUD operations can be prevented by adding an ACL rule to allow updates to assets through

 > Written with [StackEdit](https://stackedit.io/).